 With the completion of the REI riverwalk, kayak launch and ramp down to river level, a new access point to the Wild Mile has been established for both pedestrians and paddlers.
 Sections of floating boardwalk can connect to this access point and establish a continuous pedestrian pathway to the north.
 In the near-term, the new learning platform will connect in line with W. Eastman St. A floating art platform in the river at the edge of Carbit Corporation is designed to engage people in art programming.
 Modular floating habitats will filter water and provide additional wildlife habitat.

-- Selective clearing of invasive species
+- 1. Selective clearing of invasive species

-Continuous pathway
+- 2. Continuous pathway

-Program platforms
+- 3. Program platforms

-Floating habitat rafts
+- 4. Kayak launch

-Interpretive signage
+- 5. Floating habitat rafts

 W. Hobbie St. Cove